Myron Fernandes: Dempo

 Fernandes made his professional debut for Dempo S.C. in the I-League on 29 September 2013 against Mumbai F.C. at the Balewadi Sports Complex in which he came on in the 92nd minute for Clifford Miranda as Dempo managed to only draw the match 1–1.

-Career statistics

 Personal

 Fernandes is a fan of Manchester United F.C. and his favorite player is Cristiano Ronaldo.